Marcus Semien Preview, Player Props: Rangers vs. Astros

 Marcus Semien At The Plate

-- Semien leads Texas in slugging percentage (.451) thanks to 57 extra-base hits.
+- Semien has an OPS of .792, fueled by an OBP of .344 and a team-best slugging percentage of .448 this season.

-- Among the qualifying hitters in MLB, he ranks 37th in batting average, 38th in on-base percentage, and 60th in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 47th, his on-base percentage ranks 40th, and he is 65th in the league in slugging.

-- Semien has picked up a hit in 101 of 136 games this season, with multiple hits 44 times.
+- Semien has reached base via a hit in 101 games this year (of 137 played), and had multiple hits in 44 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.